DmitryAlCh/mypage/people.md

 under stressful conditions.
 It is hard to over estimate the amount true progress Viktor (with his company) brought to forever lagging industries in Latvia.
-> "Do not let these Big headers like Wolrd Bank, EU cohesion funds etc fool You,
+> "Do not let these Big headers like World Bank, EU cohesion funds etc fool You,
 > there are 2 bums with a shovel on site"
 > -- <cite>Sad but true summary on building industry by Viktor</cite>

+> "When You come to waste water treatment plant and it smells like sh*t
+> it means people eat, but when it smells like shower gel, they still take baths"
+> -- <cite>A simple way to measure GDP, by Viktor</cite>

 ### <a name="andrey-kazakov" />Andrey Kazakov [Ellat ltd](https://www.ellat.lv)